funnbot/NitroRewrite/Setup/Auth.md

         carbonitex: "invalidtoken",
         novo: "invalidtoken"
     },
-    BETA: true // This dosnt get used but maybe it should be }
+    BETA: true, // This dosnt get used but maybe it should be
+    YTAPITOKEN: "" // For youtube searching
+}
 ```